skyweb07/Snap.swift/README.md

 ### 🛠 Configuration

-In order to configure the snapshot test folder, we need to add a new environment variable to the project with name `SNAP_REFERENCE_IMAGE_PATH` and value `$(SOURCE_ROOT)/$(PROJECT_NAME)Tests/` so `Snap` can find the folder to store the reference images.
+In order to configure the snapshot test folder, we need to add a new environment variable to the project with name `SNAP_REFERENCE_IMAGE_PATH` and value `$(SOURCE_ROOT)/$(PROJECT_NAME)Tests/` so `Snap.swift` can find the folder to store the reference images.
 If the configuration was correctly set the project should look like this:

 ![Project attachment](.art/xcode_project_environment_variable.png)

 ### 🎯 Installation

-Snap is available through [CocoaPods](http://cocoapods.org).
+Snap.swift is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby